cezine/King_County_Regression/README.md

 ## Overview

 This project analyzes housing prices and features in King County for real estate agencies to see which feature has the strongest correlation with a house’s selling price.
-This project will recommend to real estate agencies which housing features to focus on when they are seeking to invest in King County Properties.
+It will recommend which housing features to focus on when they are seeking to invest in King County Properties.

 ## Business Problem